xieyonghao/homepage/README.md

 - Third Prize in Computer Work Competition of Jiangxi Province.

-#### **Northeast Forestry University(Sep.
+#### **Northeast Forestry University (Sep.
 2020 – Jun.
-2023), Master of Control Science and Engineering, School of Electrical and Mechanical Engineering,Harbin, China**
+2023), Master of Control Science and Engineering, School of Electrical and Mechanical Engineering, Harbin, China**

 **GPA:** 3.5/4.0